streamich/structured-interviews/roles/Node/README.md

 1. What is a `Promise`?
 1. What states can `Promise` be in?
 1. How do you cancel a `Promise`?
+1. What is the difference between `exports` and `module.exports`?
+1. How do you access environment variables in Node.js?
+1. How can you run a CLI NPM package locally only for your project?
+1. What is a `Buffer` in Node.js?

 ## Coding Exercises